 Start by cooking your farro, which takes the longest.
-As the farro cooks, chop up the veggies and place into a large bowl along with the feta cheese.
-This salad makes a Iot (feeds around 10 people), so I use our biggest serving bowl.
+As the farro cooks, chop up the veggies and place them into a large mixing bowl.

-Once the farro is done cooking, set it to the side to cool to room temp.
+Once the farro is done cooking, set it to the side to cool to room temperature.
 Now it's time to work on the citrus vinaigrette!

 Pour the citrus vinaigrette over the salad bowl and stir well.

-If the farro is cooled to room temp, add it in and stir.
+If the farro is cooled to room temp, add it in along with the feta cheese and stir.